matnij-4/D0020E-Open-MCT/README.md

 ### Dictionary
 **TO DO**

-The dictionary plugin set up the formant for the data that is going to be collected.
-It dose not get any of the data only set the format.
+Dictionary plugin is used to populate our object tree which is created by addRoot.
+We have a get method for our Json file.
+We define and register an objectProvider and a composition provider.
+These are used to provide structure to our root object.
+There is more to read about this in the github tutorial from nasa below.

 ### Realtime
 **TO DO**

-It collects the data fromt he JS server and sends it to Open MCT.
+This is a basic realtime telemetry plugin that uses websockets.
+A provider is created which supports sending subscribe and unsubscribe messages.

 ### Layout
 This plugin handels the subfolders for the subsystems.
-It dividends the telemetri data into subfolders to make it easier to find the right telemetri.
-As well it creats premade Status Widgets and adds them to the corresponding subsystem.
+It divides the telemetry data into subfolders to make it easier to find the right telemetri.
+It also creates premade Status Widgets and adds them to the corresponding subsystem.

-### Historical
+### TimeConductor

+This plugin is initialized in index.html.
+It is a default plugin from openMCT (https://github.com/nasa/openmct/blob/master/API.md#the-time-conductor).
+This plugin is used to allow the user to choose a specific time frame to display data from in graphs.

 **TO DO**

 ## Config file